glasskube/glasskube/CONTRIBUTING.md

 - Fill out the PR template
 - Mention the issue that your PR is addressing (closes: #<id>)
 - Make sure that your PR passes all checks
+- Make sure to test your changes
+- If you have multiple commits in your PR, that solve the same problem, please squash the commits

 ### Reviewing PRs